SBU-BMI/quip_distro/README.md

 # Additional information

-This video shows the use of the QUIP system: https://www.youtube.com/watch?v=gbUzUmzvwEk
+This [video](https://www.youtube.com/watch?v=gbUzUmzvwEk) shows the use of the QUIP system. .